+In Section IV, we describe extensions to our protocol that make it applicable to a wide range of conditions.
 In the basic protocol, the number of verification attempts before the prover is accepted is proportional to the size of the zone.
-In Section 6, we show that this number can be decreased to the logarithm of the zone size by using extra verifiers.
-In Section 7, we show how the prover can be accepted in the ambiguity zone with extra verification attempts, and we also estimate the number of such attempts to be proportional to the logarithm of the protection zone size.

-We provide a few extensions to our basic protocol.
-In addition to the simple broadcast model using omni-directional radio signals, which defines a fixed-sized circular area of perfect reception around the radio source, in Section 8, we extend the protocol to deal with the complex broadcast model, which introduces a band of non-deterministic reception around the area of perfect reception.
-In Section 5, we provide further modifications to defend against adversaries that use directional radio signals to defeat the protocol.
-In this case the adversaries are capable of generating signals with nonzero gain, which distorts the shape of the signal propagation area.
-In Section 9, we provide the protocol for location verification where arbitrary verifier placement is used instead of a calculated, deterministic placement.
-In Section 10 we conclude the paper by discussing how our protocol can be extended to a complete security system.
+We show that this number can be decreased to the logarithm of the zone size by using extra verifiers.
+As another extension, we show how the prover can be accepted in the ambiguity zone with extra verification attempts.
+We estimate the number of such attempts to be proportional to the logarithm of the protection zone size.
+In addition to the simple broadcast model using omnidirectional radio signals, which defines a fixed-size circular area of perfect reception around the radio source, we extend the protocol to deal with the complex broadcast model, which introduces a band of non-deterministic reception around the area of perfect reception.
+We provide further modifications to defend against adversaries that use directional radio signals to defeat the protocol.
+In this case the adversaries are capable of generating signals with non-zero gain, which distorts the shape of the signal propagation area.
+We discuss how our algorithm can be modified to use verifiers with sectoral antennas.
+We extend our protocol for the case of arbitrary verifier placement instead of a calculated, deterministic placement.
+In Section V, we conclude the paper by discussing how our protocol can be extended to a complete security system.